 Lying or forgetting can cost you in the long run.
 It is possible for your car insurance carrier to deny coverage for a claim and cancel your policy if you have misrepresented yourself.
-Therefore, you would have been paying for a policy which will do you no good at all at the time of a claim.
+Therefore, you would have been paying for a policy that will do you no good at all at the time of a claim.
 It is definitely better to be straightforward and upfront with your insurer.

 Forging insurance documentation can bring about stiff penalties.
 People who do want or cannot afford insurance might be tempted to create their own proof of car insurance to provide to law enforcement or the Secretary of State.
-Computers make it fairly easy to accomplish, however, it is easy to get caught.
+Computers make it fairly easy to accomplish; however, it is easy to get caught.

 Lots of states use pin numbers to verify car insurance.
 Or, a simple call to the insurance carrier provided will tell if the policy is valid or not.
 Each state has its own set of penalties for fake insurance documents.
 Most penalties include a large fine and possible imprisonment.

 An insurance criminal ring includes an organized group of people in on insurance scams and files multiple fraudulent claims earning themselves huge paydays.
-Insurance criminal rings often include unethical doctors and body shops.
-The biggest being false medical claims filed for non-existent injuries.
+Insurance criminal rings often include unethical doctors and body shops, the biggest being false medical claims filed for non-existent injuries.

-Insurance Fraud Affects All Drivers
+Car Insurance Fraud Affects All Drivers

 Insurance carriers can only take so many preventative measures.
 As long as you want your claims to be paid, it is the insurance carrier's responsibility to make sure they have enough money to cover you.
 Raising premiums is often the only way to ensure they will have enough money on hand to cover life's unpredictability.